-- School-based SEND provision. - All pupils will be placed on the SEND register.
+- Pupils receiving SEND provision will be placed on the school's SEND register.
 These pupils have needs that can be met by the school through the graduated approach.
-Where the pupil's needs cannot be adequately met with in-house expertise, staff will consider involving an external specialist as soon as possible. - On the census these pupils will be marked with the code K. - Education, health and care (EHC) plan. - Pupils who need more support than is available through the school's school-based SEND provision may be entitled to an EHC plan.
-The plan is a legal document that describes the needs of the pupil, the provision that will be put in place, and the outcomes sought. - The provision for these pupils will be funded from the school's notional SEND budget, and potentially from the LA (from the high-level needs funding block of the dedicated schools grant). - On the census these pupils will be marked with the code E. - 8.5 Evaluating the effectiveness of SEND provision.
+Where the pupil's needs cannot be adequately met with in-house expertise, staff will consider involving an external specialist as soon as possible. - The provision for these pupils is funded through the school's notional SEND budget. - On the census these pupils will be marked with the code K.

+Education, health and care (EHC) plan

+- Pupils who need more support than is available through the school's school-based SEND provision may be entitled to an EHC plan.
+The plan is a legal document that describes the needs of the pupil, the provision that will be put in place, and the outcomes sought. - The provision for these pupils will be funded from the school's notional SEND budget, and potentially from the LA (from the high-level needs funding block of the dedicated schools grant). - On the census these pupils will be marked with the code E.

+8.5 Evaluating the effectiveness of SEND provision.

-- We evaluate the effectiveness of provision for pupils with SEND by: - Tracking pupils' progress, including by using provision maps. - Carrying out the review stage of the graduated approach in every cycle of SEND support. - Using pupil questionnaires. - Monitoring by the SENDCo. - Holding annual reviews for pupils with EHC plan. - Getting feedback from the pupil and their parents.
+We evaluate the effectiveness of provision for pupils with SEND by:

+- Tracking pupils' progress, including by using provision maps. - Carrying out the review stage of the graduated approach in every cycle of SEND support. - Using pupil questionnaires. - Monitoring by the SENDCo. - Holding annual reviews for pupils with EHC plan. - Getting feedback from the pupil and their parents.